art-mth/hokuyo_lidar_importer/README.md

 #hokuyo_lidar_importer

 ###Setup
-Install the driver/library from [here](https://sourceforge.net/projects/urgnetwork/).
+Install the driver/library from [here](https://sourceforge.net/projects/urgnetwork/) or use the one from Conan.

 ###FAQ: